NESP Resilient Landscapes

 • land clearing

-• livestock and feral herbivores like Rabbits, Cattle and Camels
+• livestock and introduced herbivores like Rabbits, Cattle and Camels

 Foxes